qxf2/interview-scheduler/README.md

 1] Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)

 2]The above created "data" folder will be empty initially.
 For the first time While creating the db run the following command

-      "python migrate_db.py db init"
+      python migrate_db.py db init

-Now We have to migrate the required data to this "data" folder.
+3]Now We have to migrate the required data to this "data" folder.
 Migrating Database can be done by using the following command

-      ==>  'python migrate_db.py db  migrate'  (The command should be ran inside the interview-scheduler directory)
+      python migrate_db.py db  migrate

-3]Once you follow the above step you will see that Database has been created.
+Once you follow the above step you will see that Database has been created.
 The created database will be with '.db'extension, i.e (<Filename>.db)

 4]So now we should add the required tables by using the following command

-      ==> 'python migrate_db.py db upgrade'
+      python migrate_db.py db upgrade

 Whenever we change the structure of table we should again "migrate" and "Upgrade" the db.

 5] To check if the tables have been added: